Kitware/VolView/backend-contract/README.md

 the interchange format both sides pin, and the generated JSON Schemas are the backend's validator, codegen'd from the zod source so the two can't drift.

+Task specs require two validation passes.
+First validate the generated `task-spec.schema.json`, then enforce the cross-field rules implemented by `validateTaskSpecSemantics` (or an equivalent implementation in the backend's language).
+Standard JSON Schema cannot compare sibling values such as `default <= max`.
+Backend conformance tests must also assert that every payload under `fixtures/negative/` is rejected by the combined validation path.

 ## The neutral REST surface (OpenAPI)

 `generated/openapi.json` (built from `processing/openapi.ts`) describes exactly